4GeeksAcademy/Tapin/Documents/BMAD-QUICKSTART.md

 ### For Other Agents:

 Support @analyst and @dev this week.
-Your heavy lifting starts Week 2-3.
+Your heavy lifting starts Iteration-3.

 ### For @sm: